OmarCloud20/terraform-workshop/README.md

 }
 ```

-4. Create a new file named `main.tf` and add the following code:
+4. Create a file named `main.tf` (no need to create a new file if you still have the one from the previous tutorial) and add the following code:

 ```hcl
 terraform {